mynaparrot/plugNmeet-docs/docs/security-overview.md

 For maximum security and zero-trust, rooms can be configured with `enabled_self_insert_encryption_key` set to `true`.

 -   In this mode, each user is prompted to enter a secret key or passphrase upon joining.
-It is the participants' responsibility to coordinate and share the same secret key, as the server does not validate it.
+It is the participants' responsibility to coordinate and share the same secret key, as the server has zero knowledge about the key as the plain key never leaves the user's device.
 If participants use different keys, they will not be able to communicate with each other in the encrypted session.
--   The client-side application processes this passphrase through the same robust **PBKDF2** algorithm, using a static salt and 100,000 iterations.
+-   The client-side application processes this passphrase through the same robust **PBKDF2** algorithm, using the room's random **Session ID** as the salt.
 This process is intentionally slow to make brute-force attacks against the user's passphrase infeasible.
 -   The strong cryptographic key derived from this process is then used for all encryption and decryption, ensuring the user's original secret is never used directly and is well-protected against attacks.

 *References: `client/src/components/extra-pages/InsertE2EEKey.tsx`, `client/src/helpers/libs/cryptoMessages.ts` (`importSecretKeyFromPlainText`), `client/src/helpers/nats/ConnectNats.ts` (`createMediaServerConn`)*